rashed091/rashed091/README.md

 ### Hi there 👋 I'm Rashed 👨🏻‍💻

-Working in Optimizely as a software engineer.
+Working in Optimizely as a Data Engineer, Team Lead.

 ### 🌱 Currently absorbing more on
 - Cloud platforms (AWS)